SuryaTanukuT/FullStackInterviewPrep/React/Components/Components.md

 - **Cons**: Risk of over-abstraction, potential performance issues, and complexity for beginners.
 - **When/Why/Where**: React components are essential for modular, scalable, and testable UIs in modern web development.

-Let me know if further edits or refinements are needed!